-PKA key-tokens contain various items, some of which are optional, and some of which can be present in different forms.
+PKA key tokens contain various items, some of which are optional, and some of which can be present in different forms.
 The token is composed of concatenated sections that must occur in the prescribed order.

-As with other CCA key-tokens, both internal and external forms are defined.
+As with other CCA key tokens, both internal and external forms are defined.

-A PKA internal key-token contains a private key that is protected by encrypting the private key information using the CCA-node asymmetric master key, or by an object protection key (OPK) that is itself encrypted by the asymmetric master key.
-The internal key-token will also contain the modulus and the public-key exponent.
-A master key verification pattern is also included to enable determination that the proper master key is available to process the protected private key.

-Note, the format and content of an internal key-token is local to a specific node and product implementation, and does not represent an interchange format.

-• An RSA external key-token contains the modulus and the public-key exponent.
-Also, the external key-token optionally contains the private key.
-If present, the private key may be in the clear or may be protected by encryption using a double-length DES transport key.
-An external key-token is an inter-product interchange data structure.
+- A PKA internal key token contains a private key that is protected by encrypting the private key information using the CCA-node asymmetric-master-key, or by an object protection key (OPK) that is itself encrypted by the asymmetric master key.
+The internal key-token also contains the modulus and the public-key exponent.
+A master key version number is also included to enable determination that the proper master key is available to process the protected private key. - Note: The format and content of an internal key token is local to a specific node and product implementation, and does not represent an interchange format. - An RSA external key token contains the modulus and the public-key exponent.
+Also, the external key token, optionally, contains the private key.
+If present, the private key might be clear or might be protected by encryption using a double-length DES transport key.
+An external key token is an inter-product interchange data structure.